Herry Perry: Adulthood

 Perry attended Central School of Arts and Crafts in London in the mid-to-late 1920s.
 Between 1924 and 1927, she studied alongside students like Joyce Clissold, John R. Biggs, Hilda Quick, and Frederica Graham.
 While studying in London Perry created numerous wood engravings that are still held by the school today, including Mrs. Budgett, Head of a Young Man, and Christmas Card Farm Scene.
 Her most notable work from this period is a large, 52 x 39 cm (20.5 x 15 in) wood engraving print of a cross-section of the Central School of Arts and Crafts building on Southampton Row, carved between 1925 and 1926.
 The witty print features the basement and all five stories of the school, filled with different artistic departments and many hidden jokes from the artist.
 Classrooms include jewelry and enameling, sculpture, writing and illuminating, typography, and costume; but no classroom is busier than the second room in the basement simply labeled "Women."
 Perry's Central School Print was reissued by Central St. Martins in 1990.

-It is not clear when she began, but Herry briefly worked as a qualified Voluntary Aid Detachment (VAD) nurse.
+It is not clear when she began, but Perry briefly worked as a qualified Voluntary Aid Detachment (VAD) nurse.
 She remained on the official register of assistant nurses until 1945 and continued to work in the medical field during the post-war years.

 Later life

 In early 1950, Perry began renting an empty room in her home in Camden to a doctoral student at King's College named Bill Pearson.
 The pair were mostly friendly, though Pearson later said that Perry "really wanted someone who would occasionally take her out and share life with her friends," and he claimed he'd rather have been treated like a boarder.
 He rented the room for several years, the pair regularly having meals together for the length of his stay.
 Pearson was a closeted gay man and often brought married female friends to dinner at Perry's house in an attempt to stress his heterosexuality to his landlady, though there is no record of her suspicions of him nor disdain of such affairs.
 Notably, Bill Pearson was a student from New Zealand studying in the United Kingdom, and homosexuality was not decriminalized in either location until 1986 and 1967 respectively.

-Herry Perry died in Hampstead on 6 September 1962, at the age of 64, leaving her younger sister as her only surviving relative.
+Perry died in Hampstead on 6 September 1962, at the age of 64, leaving her younger sister as her only surviving relative.